There are a number of reasons why we believe it is necessary to regulate the media.

 The ACMA has developed codes of practice for television and radio in conjunction with the industry FreeTV Australia and Commercial Radio Australia.
 These codes govern the content of television and radio in Australia.

 The ACMA also helps to regulate the ownership of commercial media organisations in Australia through a register of controlled media groups.
-This is to avoid unacceptable changes to media diversity.

 Under current media ownership laws in Australia: